strongdm/accessbot/README.md

 * [Configure Slack Classic](docs/slack/CONFIGURE_SLACK_CLASSIC.md)
 * [Configure MS Teams](docs/teams/CONFIGURE_MS_TEAMS.md)

+## Deploy

+AccessBot is available as a Docker image and for deploying it we recommend that you use a container orchestrator to manage the bot container, like Kubernetes.
+Here's a [k8s deployment descriptor](k8s-descriptor.yaml) that you can use as a base.

+### High Availability, Load Balancing and Resiliency

+At the moment we don't have any of these functionalities for AccessBot.

+If you have more than one replica, AccessBot will answer you multiple times, so you only need a single replica.

+The fault tolerance is managed by the container orchestrator.

+### Run locally

+#### Using Docker Compose

-For starting the bot we'll use [docker-compose](https://docs.docker.com/compose/install/).
+For starting the bot with [docker compose](https://docs.docker.com/compose/install/).
 Enter all required variables in the [docker-compose.yaml](docker-compose.yaml) file and execute:

 ```
-docker-compose build --no-cache
+docker compose build --no-cache
-docker-compose up -d
+docker compose up -d
 ```

-The bot should start running in the background.
-And if you want to check the logs you can run the following command:
+Then, the bot should start running in the background.
+If you want to check the logs you can run the following command:
 ```
 docker logs accessbot_accessbot_1
 ```

+#### Without Docker

-If you want to install and execute the bot locally, please refer to: [Configure Local Environment](docs/CONFIGURE_LOCAL_ENV.md)
+If you want to install and execute the bot locally without Docker, please refer to: [Configure Local Environment](docs/CONFIGURE_LOCAL_ENV.md)

 ## Getting Started
 Once AccessBot is up and running, you can add it as an app or to a channel and start using it!